 The CVOW's onshore elements include the onshore interconnection cable, fiber optic cable, switch cabinet, and interconnection station (Figure 5).
 The onshore interconnection cable will convey the energy produced by the two WTGs from the landfall site to existing transmission infrastructure located on the southern side of South Birdneck Road.
 The landfall site will serve as the transition point where the export cable will be spliced to the onshore interconnection cable and separate fiber optic cable.
-A 0.5 ac (0.2 ha) HDD work area will be established near the export cable landfall site.
+A work area will be established near the export cable landfall site.
 This temporary work area will support the offshore HDD drilling rig, associated pumping units, and mud ponds, as well as contain a site office and material storage area.
-The switch cabinet will measure approximately 6 ft. long by 6 ft. wide by 6 ft. tall (2 m long by 2 m wide by 2 m tall), and will be constructed within the footprint of the proposed onshore HDD work area.
+The switch cabinet will measure approximately 6 ft long by 6 ft wide by 6 ft tall (2 m long by 2 m wide by 2 m tall), and will be constructed within the footprint of the proposed onshore HDD work area.
+The interconnection station will be located at an existing paved turnout area at the southern end of the Gate 10 Access Road within Camp Pendleton.